Sewanee–Vanderbilt football rivalry: 1891: Sewanee's first game; Vanderbilt's second

 Sewanee's first ever football game, and Vanderbilt's second, was the first instance of this rivalry at McGee Field on November 7, 1891.
 Vanderbilt won 22 to 0.
 McGee Field is the oldest stadium in the south still in use, and the fourth oldest in the nation.

+1893: Vanderbilt wins by extra points

+"In one of the most hotly contested games of foot ball ever seen on a Tennessee field" each team scored two touchdowns, but Vanderbilt made their extra points and won 10 to 8.

 1897: Vanderbilt gives Sewanee Hell

 Vanderbilt beat Sewanee 10–0.
 A shocking event occurred in 1897 at the Thanksgiving Day match with Sewanee on the original Dudley Field.
 The word "hell" had been used in the line of a popular cheer on campus by Vanderbilt students and spread into events as football.
 This caused uproar with the university administration and the city of Nashville.

 Both teams commenced to pass the ball around for the purpose of limbering up.
 Throughout this preliminary the students of both colleges gave their respective yells and sung their several songs written for the occasion.
 There was one yell given with great frequency by the Vanderbilt students which was very offensive to decent people.
 It starts off "Hippity Huz, Hippity Huz; What in the hell is the matter with us."
 It had become so popular at Vanderbilt that it was in the minds and causes them to be oblivious to the fact that it was not exactly proper to shock refined ladies by such utterances.

 Phil Connell and captain Howard Boogher dove to recover the ball after the victory, giving Vanderbilt its first conference title.